jamesdonoh/data-mining/report.md

 The initial accuracy of the naïve Bayes classifier was disappointing in that it failed to predict any fatal accidents, however this could perhaps have been anticipated through more detailed exploration of the data in the analysis phase.
 This might have revealed the 'class imbalance' problem and informed the choice of classification technique.

+Although cost-sensitive learning improved the accuracy of the classifier, the selection of values for the cost matrix were highly arbitrary.
+In a real-world application they should have a clear basis in evidence.
+Moreover, other techniques for improving classifier accuracy, such as oversampling or undersampling data to produce a balanced class distribution, or using ensemble methods [@han, p.
+384] could have been attempted.

 Missing values could occur because of a number of reasons, such as error on behalf of the police officer or during data entry.
 However, as Witten et. al [-@witten] point out, some missing values can be due to a conscious decision rather than error.
 It would have been helpful during data analysis/preprocessing to identify those missing values which may mean 'not applicable'.
 For example, 28% of instances have a missing value for `2nd_Road_Class` - this could be because there was no second road.
 Reviewing official guidance on completing the form [@stats20] might have been beneficial here.

 One difficulty of using _k_-means is that it is not guaranteed to find the overall best set of clusters but may terminate at a local optimum.
 As Bramer points out [-@bramer, p.
 319], results are dependent on the choice of initial cluster centroids, which when a random initialisation method is used (as with WEKA's *SimpleKMeans* here) means that altering the 'seed' parameter may produce different clusters.
 It would have been helpful to explore the effect of using different seeds and initialisation methods for this algorithm.